uwdata/color-naming-in-different-languages/model/README.md

 - avgColorRGBCode: The average rgb color for this term (balancing in LAB space and for the expected rgb hue color ratio)
 - avgL, avgA, avgB: The average LAB color for this term (balancing in LAB space and for the expected rgb hue color ratio)
 - numFullNames: The number of times this name was given when we were asking only to name rgb hue color line (max(r,g,b) == 255, min(r,g,b) == 0)
-- numLineNames: when we were aking to name colors chosen from the whole rgb color space
+- numLineNames: The number of times this name was given when we were asking to name colors chosen from the whole rgb color space

 Created by: